-New interns will be contacted shortly after acceptance with information and instructions regarding the confirmation fee and internship requirements.
+New interns will be contacted shortly after matching and acceptance with information and instructions regarding the confirmation fee and internship requirements.
 The following items will be required of all incoming interns:

 These should be from each institution you have attended for all required degree and Dietetics Program (DP) courses (this may include graduate school transcripts).
 These may be ordered in advance and sent in separately.
 The official transcripts need to include the date when your BS degree was conferred.
 Failure to produce these documents may result in a delay in the start of the internship program.
 This proof of your baccalaureate degree needs to be from an accredited institution and must be received before the internship begins in August.

 The official transcripts with degree conferred should be sent to:

 Graduate Enrollment Management

 Starting in the fall of 2023, initiation or completion of a master's degree by the intern is required to be able to start the program.
 Interns must provide proof of completion of a master's degree, or show that they are enrolled in a master's program prior to the start of the internship.
 This proof needs to be emailed to the DI director, Sherri Isaak at firstname.lastname@example.org.